yookwi/ComputerGraphicsHW2/README.md

 For the other two files, set Exclude from Build to Yes.

 After that, click Start Without Debugging to run the program.

+(+Q3.
+In this case, the operation may take too long to execute and may not run.
+You can modify the value of "randomNum" on line 339 to make it executable.)

 ----------------------------------------------------